StegVerse-Labs/continuity-vault-kit/GETTING_STARTED.md

-# 🧠 Getting Started with KnowledgeVault
+# Getting Started with KnowledgeVault

 Welcome to the **KnowledgeVault Framework** — a portable, open-format system for long-term personal knowledge preservation.

 ⚠️ **Important:**
 This GitHub repository contains **structure, templates, and policies only**.
-It is **NOT** where you store personal data.
+It is **not where you store personal data**.

-Your actual life records live in **your own private KnowledgeVault folder**.
+Your real life records live in **your own private KnowledgeVault folder**.

 ---

-## 📱 Using an iPhone or iPad?

-If you are managing your vault using the **Files app on iOS or iPadOS**, read this before updating your vault structure:

-👉 See **docs/IOS_VAULT_UPDATE_GUIDE.md**

-This explains how to update your vault framework **without overwriting your personal notes, records, or media**.

----

-## 📁 Step 1 — Create Your Personal Vault
+## Step 1 — Create Your Personal Vault

 1. Download this repository as a ZIP
 2. Extract it into a private location such as: